-- has clearly articulated goals with related objectives, - strategies, time frames, outcome indicators and evaluation methods in its plans (strategic, business etc) - collects and analyses outcome data to understand - whether it is making a positive impact on the lives of - clients and look for ways to improve service delivery
+There is evidence that the organisation: has established a clear link between the organisation's purpose and values and its planning framework has clearly articulated goals with related objectives, strategies, time frames, outcome indicators and evaluation methods in its plans (strategic, business etc) actively involves all staff in planning and evaluation processes reviews plans annually collects and analyses outcome data to understand whether it is making a positive impact on the lives of clients and look for ways to improve service delivery

-There is evidence that counselling staff:

-• monitor client progress against goals and positive outcomes that the client has identified
+There is evidence that • monitor client progress against goals and positive counselling staff: outcomes that the client has identified

-There is evidence that • uses systematic processes to collect and analyse feedba ack the organisation: from clients, staff and partner agencies to inform planni ng and improve service delivery.
-A range of options are available to encourage feedback, including face to face, written and online • seeks input from client representative groups and other key stakeholders in its planning and evaluation • seeks feedback from clients who have decided not to continue to engage with the service.
+There is evidence that uses systematic processes to collect and analyse feedback from clients, staff and partner agencies to inform planning and improve service delivery.
+A range of options are available to encourage feedback, including face to face, written and online seeks input from client representative groups and other key stakeholders in its planning and evaluation seeks feedback from clients who have decided not to continue to engage with the service.